Scholarship Resume Examples

 Structuring Your Scholarship Resume

-- •Use a clear, professional font such as Arial, Times New Roman, or Calibri with a 10-12 point size.
+- •Use a clear, professional font such as Arial, Times New Roman, or Calibri in 10-12 point size.

-- •Include your contact information at the top of the resume, centered or aligned to the left.
+- •Place contact information at the top of the resume, centered or left-aligned.

-- •Follow a reverse chronological order for your education and work experiences.
+- •Follow reverse chronological order for education and work experiences.

 - •Include sections for education, relevant coursework, skills, awards, extracurricular activities, volunteer experience, and any publications or presentations.

-- •For Scholarship resumes, emphasize educational achievements and involvement in relevant activities.
+- •For scholarship resumes, foreground educational achievements and involvement in relevant activities.

 Focus on Educational Achievements